Hyundai Ioniq Insurance Rates

 Price estimates by individual coverage:

-Full coverage includes $500 deductible amounts, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 states and Ioniq trim levels.
+Includes $500 deductible amounts, 30/60 liability limits, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all U.S. states and Ioniq models.

 Price Range from Low to High

-For a driver around age 40, Hyundai Ioniq insurance prices range from the low end price of $508 for a discount liability-only rate to a high of $2,604 for a policy for a high-risk driver.
+For the normal driver, Hyundai Ioniq insurance prices range from as low as $508 for basic liability insurance to a high rate of $2,604 for a driver required to buy high-risk insurance.

 Geographic Price Range

-Where you live can make a big difference on the price of auto insurance.
-Rural locations have lower incidents of physical damage claims than cities with more traffic congestion.
-The diagram below illustrates the difference between rural and urban areas on auto insurance prices.
+Living in a larger city can have significant affects on the price of insurance.
+Rural locations have a lower frequency of collision claims than cities with more traffic congestion.
+The graphic below illustrates how geographic area affects auto insurance prices.

 Use the form below to get customized rates for your location.